datahub-project/datahub/README.md

 * [Metadata Processing Jobs](metadata-jobs)

 ## Releases
 See [Releases](https://github.com/linkedin/datahub/releases) page for more details.
-We follow the [SemVer Specification](https://semver.org) when versioning the releases.
+We follow the [SemVer Specification](https://semver.org) when versioning the releases and adopt the [Keep a Changelog convention](https://keepachangelog.com/) for the changelog format.

 ## Features & Roadmap
 Check out DataHub's [Features](docs/features.md) & [Roadmap](docs/roadmap.md).